gregorbj/Archive-VisionEval/api/model_system_design.md

 ### 5. Model System Layers
 The VisionEval model system is composed of 3 layers:
 1) **Model**: The model layer defines the structure of the model and organizes all of the modules into a coherent model.
-The model layer also includes a common datastore that is used by all modules.
+The model layer includes a module run script, model definition files, model input files, and common datastore.
 2) **Modules**: The module layer is the core of a model.
 Modules contain all of the code and parameters to implement submodels which are the building blocks of models.
 3) **Software Framework**: The software framework layer provides the functionality for controlling a model run, running modules, and interacting with the common datastore.
 These layers are illustrated in Figure 1.
 Following sections describe the design and specifications for each layer.